9th Queen's Royal Lancers: Second Boer War

 During the Second Boer War, the regiment took part in the Battle of Belmont and the Battle of Modder River in November 1899, as well as the Battle of Magersfontein in December 1899, Relief of Kimberley in February 1900 and the subsequent Battle of Paardeberg which resulted in Piet Cronjé's surrender.

 After the war, the regiment returned to Sialkot in the Punjab.
 In the Delhi Durbar of January 1903, the Duke of Connaught specially selected an escort from the 9th Lancers.
 This was popular with the regiment, but not with all Indian spectators; the regiment had been forbidden to take part as punishment for refusing to disclose the murderers of an Indian cook named Atu, who was beaten to death for his failure to "provide them with some woman".
 Before he died, the man had stated that his assailants were men of the 9th Lancers.
 It was suggested in the press that the assailants may actually have been unsuccessful applicants for the post of cook.
 The Viceroy, Lord Curzon, had insisted on a collective penalty being imposed on the 9th Lancers, partially to discourage drunken assaults by British soldiers on Indian camp-followers and partially from a sense of personal outrage at efforts made by officers to conceal the facts of this particular case.
-The regiment was later reported to transfer from Sialkot to Rawalpindi, also in Punjab.
+The regiment was later reported to have been transferred from Sialkot to Rawalpindi, also in Punjab.